openremote/documentation/docs/user-guide/manager-ui/manager-ui.md

 The Manager UI is the dashboard which gives you access to OpenRemote, and allows you to configure, monitor, and control your IoT platform.
 You can access it at `https://localhost` for the master realm, or at `https://localhost/manager/?realm=yourrealm`, for a specific realm.
 We'll explain the main features of the Manager UI, sometimes referring to examples from the [online Demo](https://openremote.io/demo/), for which you only have access in 'read' mode.
 To have full 'admin' access to all functionality you will first need to [install OpenRemote](https://github.com/openremote/openremote/blob/master/README.md).
 If you prefer watching a video, rather than reading, check out the [Introduction Videos](https://youtu.be/K28CQMKr-rQ).

 To access the Manager you will first need to login with the correct credentials (admin/secret for your local installation).
 Note that our account management and identity service includes features like a 'forgot password' flow.
 See [Realms](#realms), [Users and Roles](#users-and-access-configuration) for more details.

 If you open the application you will get four main pages: [Map](#map), [Assets](#assets), [Rules](#rules), and [Insights](#insights).
 In addition there are a series of [Settings](#settings-and-access) to interconnect managers, change language, edit your account, and create users, roles, or realms.
 Also the service users for the [Manager APIs](#manager-apis) can be set here.

 ## Map

-The `Map` page will show your map (see the [custom deployment](../deploying/custom-deployment.md) wiki if you like to change the map).
+The `Map` page will show your map (see the [custom deployment](../deploying/custom-deployment.md) documentation if you like to change the map).
 You can pan, zoom, and tilt the map.
 On the map all assets are shown which have a location as well the configuration item `show on dashboard` set.
 Assets can both have static or dynamic locations (eg. a car, boat or plane).
 You will see the direction an asset is facing or moving if the asset includes an attribute called 'direction'.
 When selecting an asset, a panel will show its attributes and values.
 The `Asset details` button in this panel will bring you to the respective Asset page.

 As part of the [configuring the manager UI](../deploying/configuring-the-manager-ui.md) you can also configure assets to change their colour based on an attribute value (number, boolean, or string) and show a label with or without units.